bonfire-networks/bonfire-app/docs/ARCHITECTURE.md

 - `ActivityPub.Federator.Adapter` defines callback functions for the AP library.

 It also contains some functionality that isn't part of the AP spec but is required for federation:
-- `ActivityPub.Safety.Keys` - Generating and handling RSA keys for messagage signing
+- `ActivityPub.Safety.Keys` - Generating and handling RSA keys and signatures
-- `ActivityPub.Safety.Signatures` - Adapter for the HTTPSignature library
 - `ActivityPub.Federator.WebFinger` - Implementation of the WebFinger protocol
 - `ActivityPub.Federator.HTTP` - Module for making HTTP requests (wrapper around tesla)
 - `ActivityPub.Instances` - Module for storing reachability information about remote instances